 It Can Improve How Your Breath Smells

 If you’re someone who’s prone to suffering bad breath, green tea could be a good addition to your dental hygiene regimen.
 The antioxidants in green tea get to work on the bacteria in your mouth that cause the dental issues that lead to halitosis, like tooth decay and plaque build-up.
 The more all those nasty things get cleared away, the better your breath will smell!
+For more information on bettering your oral health, you can get help from the sarasota FL dentist.

 It Can Help Lower The Risk Of Illness